How technology can help small contracting businesses evolve

 There is little doubt that technology will play a pivotal role in helping small construction, contracting, and trade businesses adapt to rapidly changing market conditions.

 While there are countless companies offering technological solutions targeting the construction industry, many of these solutions are specific to large companies and work crews.
-As such, they may be inappropriate or too expensive for small construction, contracting, and trade businesses to consider.
+As such, they may be inappropriate or too expensive for small contracting and trade businesses to consider.
 Luckily, there are solutions that, when appropriately deployed and suited for the unique conditions of a small business, can greatly improve their overall success and productivity.
 A specific example is Probuild, which combines cloud-based project and document management tools with administrative and communications tracking technology in a single smartphone application.
 The app—available for both Android and iOS devices—can also be conveniently accessed through workers’ existing smartphones and tablets, reducing the company’s need to invest in specialized equipment or training and allowing seamless integration into existing operations.
 As a result, there are few risks and costs to adopting this type of technology, which can greatly improve a business’s productivity and success.

 *This article was written by Probuild staff.
-Probuild is a free, real-time business management app specifically designed for use by small construction, contracting, and trade businesses.
+Probuild is a free, real-time business management app specifically designed for use by small contracting and trade businesses.
 Probuild provides all of the features needed to run a successful contracting business, including managing projects, estimates, invoices, timesheets and communications—all in one free app.
 You can download the app directly to your Android or iOS device.